AgniTech/KeyKeep-Secure-Password-Manager/README.md

-# 🔐 CryptoVault2 – Secure Password Vault
+# 🔐 KeyKeep – Secure Password Vault

-**CryptoVault2** is a secure, client-focused password manager built using Node.js, MongoDB, and frontend technologies.
+**KeyKeep** is a secure, client-focused password manager built using Node.js, MongoDB, and frontend technologies.
 It allows users to safely store, manage, and generate strong passwords with local encryption, offering a sleek and responsive interface with modern security practices.

 ---

 ## 📌 Overview

-CryptoVault2 is a full-stack password vault application designed to:
+KeyKeep is a full-stack password vault application designed to:
 - Store users' credentials securely
 - Ensure client-side encryption and privacy
 - Provide essential tools like password generation and health checks